Turtlecrafter81/al-guides/Operation Siren Guide.md

    - Yellow chests = Fracture Sea/Obscured Zone/Treasure Map from blue coordinates in storage (alternate zone that will have you clear some rally points for loot, using the teleporter will move you back to the region b4 you enter)
    - Gold coin icon = just rewards markers for AP chest/healing boxes/coins (mostly shown as rewards for regions you haven't controlled)
    - Blue Hexagon icon = respective Adaptive stat boost, click on it to see details on which stat if you aren't familiar with adaptive stat icon(shown as rewards for regions you haven't controlled)
-   - Red boss icon = One time entry Abyssal Zones from Red coordinates (depending on Corrosion level boss with a massive hp pool and requires multiple fleets to tackle).
+   - Red boss icon = One time entry Abyssal Zones from Red coordinates.
 If you leave after unlocking the gate to spawn the boss, the boss will disappear.
-Can drops high quality loot (up to rainbow mats) from Corrosion level 4 and above.
-They don't hit as hard as Stronghold bosses however.
-There's 2 mob fleet on the bottom right of the screen shrouded in fog, to get there and get a win to cleaar your t
+Can drops high quality loot (up to rainbow mats).
+Detailed description is in the [Abyss Zone section](#abyssal-zones)
    - Swirling Abyss = Strongholds (level 128 enemies with 144/144/144 stat) cost 100 AP ONCE to enter and can be retreated freely for repairs.
 Only spawn after finishing story.
 Can drops high quality loot (rainbow mats).

 ## Shop Guide: